ie13softwares/LruCacheImplematation/README.md

 - If there is a problem in copying the files to /var/www/html folder, Access can be gained by using the command sudo nautilas.

+Note: By default, Apache will look for index.html.
+This need to be changed in the file:
+$ sudo nano /etc/apache2/mods-enabled/dir.conf

+Move index.php to the first in the list of files.

 Note:
 -------------------------